About the Trails

 Go off the rails-here comes a section of Derailer.
 Used in the railroad industry, a derailer is a device placed to prevent trains from rolling onto the mainline or other tracks.
 Loon's Derailer, will keep avid riders rolling with speed through a series of photo-ready jumps, rollers and berms.

 Looking for a bit more of a challenge?
 Take on Steam Punk, a blue-square technical trail.
 This trail features more advance rollers, berms and other technical features as it weaves back and forth across the mountain.

-A two-mile, green-circle freeride trail.
+A three-mile, green-circle freeride trail.
 This wide, generous trail traverses through beautiful forest to the east of the Seven Brothers Triple, with enough switchbacks and banked turns to satisfy any level of rider.

 Featuring tight turns, rollers, and more advanced features, this green-circle technical trail is great for riders looking to develop their skills.
 You'll have a blast as you switchback through the forest across ski trails, and around huge glacial boulders.

 This green-circle freeride trail connects riders from the runout of the Bandit and Mainline trails back down to the load area for the Seven Brothers Triple.